Using biochemical circuits to approximately compute log-likelihood ratio for detecting persistent signals: Introduction

 A gene circuit that can perform persistence detection in {\sl E.~coli} is the {\sl Coherent Type-1 Feedforward Loop with an AND logic at the output} \cite{ShenOrr:2002jo} or the C1-FFL for short.
 The C1-FFL is a network motif and is a frequently found circuit in both {\sl E.~coli} and {\sl Saccharomyces cerevisiae} (yeast) \cite{Milo:2002cg,ShenOrr:2002jo}.
 This means that the C1-FFL carries out important functions in cells.
 The authors in \cite{ShenOrr:2002jo} showed that the C1-FFL can act as a persistence detector.
 They did this by modelling the gene expression in the C1-FFL by using ordinary differential equations (ODEs) and show that a persistent (resp. transient) input to the C1-FFL will result in a high (zero) output.

 The paper \cite{ShenOrr:2002jo} took a deterministic approach to understand persistence detection.
 Given that the biochemical environment is stochastic, it is therefore necessary to understand how cells can infer information on the environment from a stochastic point of view \cite{Libby:2007fw}.
 This paper considers a reaction pathway consisting of three chemical species: an inducer, a transcription factor (TF) and a gene promoter.
 In this reaction pathway, the inducer can activate the TF and the activated TF can bind with the gene promoter.
 In order to model a stochastic biochemical environment, we model the reaction pathway using the chemical master equation \cite{Gardiner}.
 We consider a detection problem whose aim is to infer whether the inducer signal is persistent or not by using the signal of the number of bound promoters over time.
 According to detection theory, the solution to this detection problem is to compute a log-likelihood ratio and we derive an ODE which describes the evolution of this log-likelihood ratio over time.
 In order to connect this ODE to the C1-FFL, we use time-scale separation and other assumptions to derive an intermediate approximation which is an ODE that can approximately compute the log-likelihood ratio for persistent signals.
-We then show that this intermediate approximation can be realised by using a C1-FFL.
-The key result of this paper is to show that the C1-FFL can act as a statistical detector in an inducer-TF-gene pathway by approximately computing the log-likelihood ratio when the inducer signal is persistent.
-In addition, the methodology in this paper can be useful for designing synthetic molecular circuits for performing other signal processing tasks.
+We then show that this intermediate approximation can be realised by using a C1-FFL. \revisedtext{The key contribution of this paper is to show that it is possible to find the parameters of a C1-FFL so that its output is approximately equal to the log-likelihood ratio of statistical detection problem when the inducer signal is persistent.
+More specifically, the aim of this statistical detection problem is to detect whether the inducer signal is persistent in an inducer-TF-gene pathway.} In addition, the methodology in this paper can be useful for designing synthetic molecular circuits for performing other signal processing tasks.